-Common Blue Violet, Hooded Blue Violet, Meadow Violet, Sister Violet
+Common Blue Violet, Confederate Violet, Dooryard Violet, Florida Violet, Hooded Blue Violet, Meadow Violet, Missouri Violet, Purple Violet, Sister Violet, Wild Violet, Woolly Blue Violet

-Synonyms of Viola sororia (20) (Updated on 12-19-21 from Plants of the World Online): Viola alachuana Murrill, Viola allardii Greene, Viola cucullata var. alba Torr. & A.Gray, Viola cucullata var. sororia (Willd.)
+Synonyms of Viola sororia (21) (Updated on 1-18-23 from Plants of the World Online): Viola alachuana Murrill, Viola allardii Greene, Viola cucullata var. alba Torr. & A.Gray, Viola cucullata var. sororia (Willd.)
 Torr. & A.Gray, Viola cuspidata Greene, Viola domestica f. alba Farw., Viola grandis Greene, Viola laetecaerulea Greene, Viola nodosa Greene, Viola palmata var. sororia (Willd.)
-Pollard, Viola papilionacea Pursh, Viola papilionacea var. alba (Torr. & A.Gray) Farw., Viola papilionacea f. albiflora Grover, Viola papilionacea var. domestica Pollard, Viola papilionacea f. michaelii Creutz, Viola planifolia Greene, Viola sororia f. beckwithiae House, Viola sororia var. incognita J.Lacey, Viola thompsoniae Chapm., Viola wilmatteae Pollard & Cockerell
+Pollard, Viola papilionacea Pursh, Viola papilionacea var. alba (Torr. & A.Gray) Farw., Viola papilionacea f. albiflora Grover, Viola papilionacea var. domestica Pollard, Viola papilionacea f. michaelii Creutz, Viola planifolia Greene, Viola sororia f. beckwithiae House, Viola sororia var. incognita J.Lacey, Viola sororia f. pallida F.Seym., Viola thompsoniae Chapm., Viola wilmatteae Pollard & Cockerell

-Viola sororia Willd. is the correct and accepted scientific name for this species of Viola.
+Viola sororia Willd. is the accepted scientific name for this species of Viola.
 It was named and described as such by Carl Ludwig von Willdenow in Hortus Berolinensis in 1806.

 The genus, Viola L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.